Dungeons & Dragons (IDW Publishing): Dungeons & Dragons: Honor Among Thieves—The Feast of the Moon

 The Feast of the Moon is a 96-page graphic novel which serves as a prequel to the film Dungeons & Dragons: Honor Among Thieves (2023).
 The graphic novel focuses on Edgin (the bard played by Chris Pine in the film) as he and his band of thieves end up in conflict with both the Bandit King and a local town's inhabitants.
 It also includes a back-up story focused on Xenk (the paladin played by Regé-Jean Page) and the Helmet of Disjunction.
 It was written by Jeremy Lambert and Ellen Boener and drawn by Eduardo Ferigato and Guillermo Sanna and was released on March 7, 2023 before the release of the film on March 31, 2023.

 Dungeons & Dragons: Saturday Morning Adventures

 A four-issue limited series based on the 1983-85 Dungeons & Dragons animated TV series was released starting in March 2023, written by David M. Booher and Sam Maggs and drawn by George Kambadais.
 IDW Endless Summer Dungeons & Dragons Saturday Morning Adventures #1, as part of IDW's Endless Summer annuals, was published in August 2023; it was written by Booher with art by Jack Lawrence.

-Dungeons & Dragons: Saturday Morning Adventures II

-A sequel four-issue limited series based on the 1983-85 Dungeons & Dragons animated TV series, which continues the adventures of Dungeons & Dragons: Saturday Morning Adventures (2023), was released starting in January 2024.
+A sequel four-issue limited series, titled Dungeons & Dragons: Saturday Morning Adventures II, continues the adventures of Dungeons & Dragons: Saturday Morning Adventures (2023) and was released starting in January 2024.
 It was written by David M. Booher and drawn by George Kambadais.
+In February 2026, Wizards of the Coast and Dark Horse Books announced a new hardcover collected edition of the entire IDW Dungeons & Dragons: Saturday Morning Adventures run.
+It is scheduled for release in August 2026.

+Dungeons & Dragons: Fortune Finder

+Dungeons & Dragons: Fortune Finder is a Planescape-themed limited series that released five issues between November 2023 and March 2024.
+The series starts in Sigil and is focused on an amnesiac hero known as Finder.
+It was written by Jim Zub and drawn by Jose Jaro.